-ACQF recognised a Good Practice of South-South and Triangular Cooperation for SDG-4 (UN Publication)
+ACQF recognised as a Good Practice of South-South and Triangular Cooperation for SDG-4 (UN Publication)

 South-South and Triangular cooperation is fundamental to transform Education.
 ACQF is recognised a Good Practice.
 By: Eduarda Castel-Branco